-Samsung Galaxy S23 Colors: All The New Hues Detailed...
+Samsung Galaxy S23 Colors: All The Models, All The Hues...

 Samsung Galaxy S23 Ultra Colors

-As you can see in the table above, the Samsung Galaxy S23 Ultra is available in a couple of additional colors – specifically, green and lavender – but this is pretty much par for the course with Samsung’s high-end models.
+As you can see in the table above, the Samsung Galaxy S23 series is completely uniform across the board with respect to color options for the different models in the series.
+You have Phantom Black, Cream, Green, Lavender, and a few online only exclusive hues.

+With the online exclusive colors, the Galaxy S23 and Galaxy S23+ come in Gray and Light Green, while the Galaxy S23 Ultra is offered in Gray, Light Green, Light Blue, and Red with a black frame.

-Personally, I’d like to have seen a little more contrast between these two additional Samsung Galaxy S23 Ultra colors; green and lavender are pretty close with respect to overall color palettes.
+Personally, I’d like to have seen a little more contrast with the color options for the Galaxy S23 series; green and lavender are pretty close with respect to overall color palettes.
 Why not use something a little more adventurous – like yellow or even red?

 Beyond this, the other main differences between the Samsung Galaxy S23 Ultra and the Galaxy S23 / S23 Plus will relate to the specs they run, with the Samsung Galaxy S23 Ultra taking the lion’s share of new updates and features (including the new 200MP ISOCELL sensor).